pankleks/pm2-health/README.md

 ## Building

-`pm2-health` is written using TypeScript with ES2017 target.
+`pm2-health` is written using TypeScript with `es2017` target.

-ES2017 is supported by Node 8+, if you need to use ealier version of Node, please build solution using different target in `tsconfig.json`.
+`es2017` is supported by Node 8+.
+If you need to use ealier version, build solution using `es5` or `es6` target.

+> Solution includes VS Code settings for build and debug.